 Back to the WEB*pedia

-Today, you are likely to spend a great deal of time at a garage sale seeking to buy either a rechargeable flashlight or storage boxes for your computer software CDs.
-Be on the lookout for small children selling products door-to-door.
+Today, you are likely to spend a great deal of time surfing the Internet trying to buy either a travel case for you toothbrush or a looseleaf notebook binder.
+Be on the lookout for slow moving vehicles with darkened windows.